VishnuPriyaChandraSekar/DC-HSDA/README.md

-# DC's Homelessness Navigator Backend
+# DC's HSDA Implementation
-This is the backend for the HSDS API Java based implementation for DC's homelessness resource navigator.
-This proect will aim to closely match the published API endpoints of the HSDS API standard by Open Referral ([link](https://openreferral.readthedocs.io/en/latest/hsda/hsda/)), however there will be some deviations to the standard due to our custom needs and where they are, they will be published and made available.
+This is the implementation for DC's HSDA, written in Java.
+This project will aim to closely match the published API endpoints of the HSDA standard by Open Referral ([link](https://openreferral.readthedocs.io/en/latest/hsda/hsda/)), however there will be some deviations to the standard due to our custom needs and where they are, they will be published and made available.

 To begin:
-- Download the latest version of Java 10/jdk 10 from OpenJdk
+- Download the latest version of open jdk 10
 - Install Postgres 10
-- Install Maven 3.5.X (3.5.4 as of this writing)
+- Install Gradle 4.9.
 - Your favorite IDE (strongly recommend IntelliJ)
 - Clone this repo

+In order to run this app, do one of the following:
+ - Run `./gradlew run`
+ - Open your IDE settings and follow the instructions from here - [Micronaut IDE documentation](https://docs.micronaut.io/latest/guide/index.html#ideSetup)

-For any discussions of this project, contact me on Asana or Slack (Code For DC's slack/#homeless channel), or open an Issue here.
+For any discussions of this project, contact me on Slack (Code For DC's slack/#homeless channel), or open an issue here.